-Deb Frecklington is the State Member for Nanango, Deputy Leader of the LNP and Shadow Minister for Infrastructure, State Development and Trade and Investment.
+Deb Frecklington is the State Member for Nanango, Leader of the Opposition and Leader of the Liberal National Party.

 Deb lives Kingaroy in the South Burnett with her husband, Jason, and three daughters.
 She was born in Miles in south-west Queensland and attended Guluguba State School, before becoming a boarder at Ipswich Girls Grammar School.

 Deb obtained a Business degree at the University of Southern Queensland and, together with Jason, co-managed broad acre cropping properties while completing a Bachelor of Law at Queensland University of Technology.

 As a Partner of Kelly & Frecklington Solicitors, Deb concentrated on Family and Property Law also working with multi-generational farming businesses undertaking Rural Succession planning.

 Deb was elected to State Parliament in 2012 as the Member for Nanango.